NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Although the project itself is coded in Python, updating the Python code for the web services requires re-running the code generator, after any revisions to the API specification.
 This code generator is a Java software program.
 Thus, such a Java binary (release 8 or better) needs to be installed and available on the OS PATH (might not be on minimal operating systems).

 If you are working on a Linux server, you may find the [bash launcher script](https://github.com/OpenAPITools/openapi-generator/blob/master/bin/utils/openapi-generator-cli.sh) useful to manage and launch the code generator.
-A (January 2021) copy of this script is copied into the `scripts` subfolder of this project repository as a convenience.
+A copy of this script (circa January 2021) is copied into the `scripts` subfolder of this project repository as a convenience.
 However, in addition to Java 8, release 3.3.4 or better of the [Maven dependency management tool](https://maven.apache.org/) is used in the script thus also needs to be installed on locally.

 ## Project Python Package Dependencies